00 The Tracking Stack

 Components

-• GTM server container on a custom subdomain (e.g. metrics.yourbrand.com)
+- GTM server container on a custom subdomain (e.g. data.yourbrand.com)

 04 GA4

-GA4 is for behavioral analytics: which pages lead to add-to-cart, which campaigns drive sessions that convert, which products correlate with returning customers.
-It is not the place to grade ad performance against Shopify revenue — those numbers will never agree, because GA4 sessionizes and Shopify just counts orders.
+GA4 is for behavioral analytics: which pages lead to add-to-cart, which campaigns produce sessions that convert, which products correlate with returning customers.
+It is not the place to grade ad performance against Shopify revenue.
+Those numbers will never agree, because GA4 sessionizes and Shopify just counts orders.
 Wire GA4 cleanly, then judge ad performance from inside the ad platforms, not from GA4 reports.

 Components